owncast/owncast.github.io/content/quickstart/elestio/_index.md

 ---
-title: "One-click-install with DigitalOcean"
+title: "One-click-install with Elestio"
-description: "Automatically have Owncast setup on a DigitalOcean server"
+description: "Automatically have Owncast setup on Elestio"
 type: docs
 ---